breandan/kotlingrad/README.md

 The trouble with numerical towers is that they assume all inheritors are aware of the tower.
 In practice, many types we would like to reuse are entirely oblivious to our DSL.
 How do we allow users to bring in existing types without needing to modify their source code?
 This kind of [ad hoc polymorphism](https://en.wikipedia.org/wiki/Ad_hoc_polymorphism) can be achieved using a pattern called the [type class](https://en.wikipedia.org/wiki/Type_class).
 While the JVM does not allow multiple inheritance on classes, it does support multiple inheritance and [default methods](https://docs.oracle.com/javase/tutorial/java/IandI/defaultmethods.html) on interfaces, allowing users to implement an interface via delegation rather than inheritance.

 Suppose we have a base type, `Nat` defined as an interface with a unitary member, `nil`, and its successor function, `next`, representing the [Church encoding](https://en.wikipedia.org/wiki/Church_axioms) for natural numbers.
-To emulate instantiation, we can provide a pseudo-constructor by giving it a [companion object](https://kotlinlang.org/docs/object-declarations.html#companion-objects) equipped with an [invoke operator](https://kotlinlang.org/docs/operator-overloading.html#invoke-operator) as follows:
+To emulate instantiation, we can provide a [nested class](https://kotlinlang.org/docs/nested-classes.html) equipped with a constructor overriding `nil` and `next` as follows:

 ```kotlin
 interface Nat<T> {